vgorbic1/Tutorials/JavaScript/loops.md

 ```

 #### continue statement
 Continue statement breaks one iteration in the loop and continues with the next one.
-In other words, it scips one iteration.
+In other words, it skips one iteration.
 ```javascript
 for (i=0; i<10; i++) {
   if (i == 3) continue;